rossta/rossta.github.com/source/blog/2020-05-17-webpacker-output-analysis-with-webpack-bundle-analyzer.html.md

 ### What's next?

-So you've set up the webpack-bundle-analyzer and started understanding what's happening in your webpack bundles... what now?
+So you've set up the webpack-bundle-analyzer and started understanding what's happening in your webpack bundles, what now?
 You may have noticed some things you don't like.
-In future posts, I'll be examining some ways you can deal with some of the excess, including:
+In future posts, I'll be examining how you can deal with the excesses, including:

 * Replacing libraries with built-in browser functionality or smaller packages
 * Taking full advantage of tree-shaking with imports